volunteer opportunities From: Evergreen Habitat for Humanity

 We strive for a culture where people of every race, ethnicity, nationality, economic status, gender identity, sexual orientation, age, size, and disability are welcomed, empowered, and celebrated.
 Please contact us about any accessibility requirements you have so we can work together to accommodate you.

 All store volunteers must complete background check before signing up for more shifts.
 We understand this volunteer opportunity will not be the best fit for everyone, and therefore give folks a chance to attend orientation before completing the background check.
-We cannot accept volunteers with certain histories, including charges within the past 10 years related to theft and/or violence.
+We cannot accept volunteers with certain histories, including prior convictions within the past 7 years, and/or active charges, related to theft and/or violence.
 Thank you for understanding.

 Program: Clark County Habitat Stores